Additional Restrictions Grant (ARG)

 - if you are a market trader, please submit your trading licence

 - evidence of your business's current ongoing fixed costs in the form of two utility bills dated within the last 3 months

 - if you pay business rates, please submit your most recent business rates bill

 - If you are a home-based business, please provide your most recent council tax bill.

 Lease and rent agreements must be signed and dated by your landlord.
 Documents must be up to date to demonstrate your business is physically located in Hammersmith and Fulham.

-Evidence that highlights your loss of income where applicable:
+Evidence that highlights your loss of income including:

 - if you are self-employed, you must submit your full HMRC Self-Assessment showing income earned/turnover (not profit) for the period April 2019 to March 2020 and April 2020 to March 2021 if available.

 How much will my business get?

 The amount you get depends on the rateable value of your business property if it has a rateable value, or, if it doesn't have a rateable value, the amount you get will depend on your annual rental costs.
-Your overall grant will also take into consideration loss of income, turnover* and what other financial support you may have received to date.
+Your overall grant will also take into consideration loss of income, turnover and what other financial support including government business grants you have received to date.